 STEP 3 — Outer Brow Line

-The outer brow line is determined by the distance from the inner brow line to the center line, which is approximately an equal distance from the arch to the outer brow line.
+The outer brow line is determined by the distance from the inner brow line to the centerline, which is approximately an equal distance from the arch to the outer brow line.

 Line the pencil up with the nostril and the outside corner of the eye, making sure the pencil extends past the brow.
-The brow should end where the pencil falls also known as tail of the brow.
+The brow should end where the pencil falls also known as the tail of the brow.

 STEP 4 — Upper and Lower Lid Lines

-The horizontal position of the eyebrow is determined by the width of the eye opening, between the upper lid and the lower lid.
+The horizontal position of the eyebrow is determined by the width of the eye-opening, between the upper lid and the lower lid.

 STEP 5 — Brow Line

-The classic eyebrow begins one full ‘open eye’ above the upper lash of the eye.
+The classic eyebrow begins with one full ‘open eye’ above the upper lash of the eye.
 This is the brow line.